ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 The network based solutions comprise security devices and applications that scan network traffic for the purpose from malware signatures to 0-day analysis.

 The security functions require access to clear text HTTP or other application level streams on a needed basis.
-After a successful scan the traffic should be allowed to flow through without being decrypted continuously.
-This is not possible with TLS 1.3.

 {::comment}